Hi! I'm Amelia.

 She asked me a simple question:

-"Do you like being a veterinarian?"
+"Are you happy being a veterinarian?"

 For the first time, instead of cheerfully insisting "yes", I started to cry.